Nethraa24/EX---1-Implementing-various-effects-in-Unreal-Engine/README.md

-# EX 1 Implementing various effects in Unreal Engine
+# EX-1 Implementing various effects in Unreal Engine

 ## Aim:
 To implement various effects in a material such as emissive, roughness, and metallic properties in Unreal Engine.